Sri Lanka in crisis: President flees and ire turns to PM

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s president fled the country without stepping down Wednesday, plunging a country already reeling from economic chaos into more political turmoil.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s president fled the country Wednesday, plunging a nation already reeling from economic chaos into more political turmoil.
 Protesters demanding a change in leadership then trained their ire on the prime minister and stormed his office.

-Thousands of protesters — who had anticipated that Prime Minister Ranil Wickremesinghe would be appointed acting president and wanted him gone— rallied outside his office compound and some scaled the walls.
-The crowd roared its support for and tossed water bottles to those charging in.
+Thousands of protesters who wanted Prime Minister Ranil Wickremesinghe to go had anticipated that he would be put in charge.
+They rallied outside his office compound, and some scaled the walls.
+The crowd roared its support for the people charging in and tossed water bottles to them.

 Dozens could later be seen inside the office or standing on a rooftop terrace waving Sri Lanka’s flag — the latest in a series of takeovers of government buildings by demonstrators seeking a new government.